-Let’s now discuss each of these possible reasons, their causes, and solution for how to fix them.
+Let’s now discuss each of these possible reasons, their causes, and solutions for how to fix them.

 Nespresso milk frothers have a magnetic whisk for whipping milk.

-When this magnetic whisk is misplaced the light on Nespresso milk frother starts flashing and it won’t work
+When this magnetic whisk is misplaced the light on the Nespresso milk frother starts flashing and it won’t work.

 If the light on your milk frother is blinking red, then improper placement of magnetic whisk is the possible cause.

 Ensure that the magnetic whisk is attached properly to the nipple on the bottom of the frother.